jhgoodwin/postgres-periods/README.md

 ## License

-- This container image is licensed under the PostgreSQL License
+- This container image is licensed under the MIT License
 - The periods extension is licensed under the PostgreSQL License

 ## Contributing